CGPxy/NU-net/data/Dataset B/README.md

-Data split in the Dataset B comparison experiment.
+Data split in the four-fold cross-validation experiment for Dataset B.